AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

        --  Declaring access object:
        A1 : Integer_Access;

-       --  Allocating an integer variable on the
+       --  Allocating an Integer object on the
        --  stack:
        I : aliased Integer;

     begin
-       --  Getting access to an integer variable that --  was allocated on the stack
+       --  Getting access to an Integer object that
+       --  was allocated on the stack
        A1 := I'Access;